ga-wdi-lessons/react-intro/readme.md

 * Modify the `state` of a React component through events.

 # Framing (5 minutes / 0:05)

 ## What is ReactJS?

-React is a library used to craft modern day UI and create views for a the front-end in web, client and native applications.
+React is a library used to craft modern day UI and create views for the front-end in web, client and native applications.

 > **Selling Point:** By modeling small compatible components that focus on just rendering a view, we as developers can move business logic out of the DOM, and therefore improve our app's performance, maintainability, modularity, and readability.